Five killed in Ondo cult clash

 A bloody clash between rival cult groups in lgbokoda, llaje council area of Ondo has claimed the lives of five persons.

-Informed sources told vanguard that several clashes by the cult groups over land disputes in the oil-rich communities have claimed over 20 lives since May this year.
+Informed sources told vanguard that several clashes by the cult groups over land dispute in the oil rich communities have claimed over 20 lives since May this year.

 A popular Disc jockey in the locality, a tricycle rider, Idowu Agbude and one Asogbon Obayomi have been killed in the last three days.